-Research from Sourced Franchise, the UK’s leading property investment platform, has found that while 71% of UK property investors are yet to see a decline in the value of their property portfolio, over half don’t intend to add to it this year due to cooling market conditions and wider economic uncertainty.
+Research from Sourced Franchise has found that while 71% of UK property investors are yet to see a decline in the value of their property portfolio, over half don’t intend to add to it this year due to cooling market conditions and wider economic uncertainty.

 The survey of UK investors, commissioned by Sourced Franchise, found that with the exception of stocks and bonds, real estate remains the predominant area of investment within the UK.

 No- HMO buy-to-let was also the most prominent area of property investment for those placing their money into bricks and mortar, followed by residential development, holiday homes, overseas property and buy to sell investments.

 While the UK housing market may have stalled in recent months, we’re yet to see a significant reduction in house prices and it seems the same can also be said for property investment portfolios.
 Just 29% of those surveyed by Sourced Franchise said that they have seen a decline in the value of their portfolio since interest rates started to climb back in December 2021.

 What’s more, on a longer-term basis of the last five years.
 89% have still seen a return from their portfolio, demonstrating the strength and consistency of UK real estate.

 No surprise then, then just 31% are concerned about current market conditions and the long-term profitability of their portfolio going forward, with legislative changes, increasing interest rates and inflation the biggest causes for concern.

 But while the majority of investors are confident in the performance of their current portfolio, they are also treading with caution over future investments.

 55% surveyed said that they would be sitting tight, neither increasing, nor decreasing the size of their portfolio this year, while a further 29% are waiting to see how things play out before making further investments.